 After completing clinical and academic practice in Germany and South Africa, Dr. Schabacker leveraged deep clinical, regulatory, and operational expertise to enhance scientific, technical, medical, and regulatory capabilities at companies such as Baxter and Bristol-Myers Squibb.
 His experience includes designing, transforming, and leading organizations of up to 4,000 employees across five continents to provide safe and effective products to patients and healthcare providers worldwide.

-During his clinical years, and his time as an industry thought leader, Dr. Schabacker has been focused on patient safety and enhancing patient care.
+During his clinical years, and his time as an industry thought leader, Dr. Schabacker was focused on patient safety and enhancing patient care.

 After his return from Africa, Dr. Schabacker joined the medical device industry and held roles of increasing responsibility in medical affairs, preclinical and clinical development, regulatory affairs, quality, research and development, and patient safety.
 In his last corporate role prior to joining ECRI Institute, Dr. Schabacker served as corporate vice president and chief scientific officer at Baxter.

 Dr. Schabacker achieved his board certification in anesthesia and intensive care, as well as a doctorate in medicine from the Medical University, Lubeck, Germany.
 He also received certifications in emergency medicine and disaster medicine.